Why I Gift Studio Portraits with Some Wedding Packages

 And so in this way, I get to challenge myself, flex creative muscles that then help me be creative in other areas, all while also creating something unique for you.

-Every hour of coverage someone books with me, comes with it it’s own cost and overhead.
+Every hour of event coverage someone books with me, comes with it it’s own cost and overhead.
 Every event, family shoot, engagement shoot, you name it…I have to consider timing and travel to leave the studio, I have to consider weather and rain dates and backup plans.
-If it’s a session I can’t easily shoot by myself, I have to consider an assistant…if that assistant will be my husband, I have to book child care, etc. When I’m doing a location or event type shoot, the number of images I’m capturing is far greater than an in-studio shoot, which means now I need to pay my editor to help me get them finished.
+If it’s a session I can’t easily shoot by myself, I have to consider an assistant…if that assistant will be my husband, I have to book child care, etc. When I’m doing a location shoot or event, the number of images I’m capturing is far greater than an in-studio shoot, which means now I need to pay my editor to help me get them finished.

 Point is, there are a lot of behind the scenes logistics and considerations that I have to think about every time I pick up my camera.